chekz/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_bp_intro.md

 ## Passphrase policy

-In line with security best practices, you can configure a passphrase policy for administrator users in API Gateway Manager.
-Passphrase policy refers to the size and complexity of the passphrase, as well as all the rules to manage passphrases for nodemanagers and groups.
+In line with security best practices, an administrator for API Gateway Manager can configure a passphrase policy for nodemanagers and groups.
+Passphrase policy refers to the size and complexity of the passphrase, as well as all the rules to manage the passphrases.

 For more information on setting the passphrase policy for administrator users, see [Configure a passphrase policy for admin users](https://developmar21--axway-open-docs.netlify.app/docs/apim_administration/apigtw_admin/manage_user_access/#configure-a-passphrase-policy-for-admin-users).